 Now each bin is very small and a much smaller area in San Francisco has had a suicide.
 So what is the right number of bins to use?
 There is no correct universal answer - you must decide what the goal is with the data you are using.
 This opens up serious issues for manipulation - intentional or not - of the data as the map is so easily changeable without ever changing the data itself.

 To change the bin colors we can use the parameter

 scale_fill_gradient().
 This accepts a color for “low” which is when the events are rare and “high” for the bins with frequent events.
-We’ll use colors from ColorBrewer, selecting the yellow-reddish theme (“3-class YlOrRd”) from the Multi-hue section of the “sequential” data on the page.
+We’ll use colors from ColorBrewer, selecting the yellow-reddish theme (“3-class YlOrRd”) from the Multi-hue section of the “sequential” data part of the page.

 + sf_map stat_binhex(aes(x = X, y = Y), bins = 60, data = suicide) + coord_cartesian() + scale_fill_gradient(low = "#ffeda0", high = "#f03b20")